-Although invisible liners are a fairly recent offering in the world of orthodontia, as far back as 1945 clear plastic “trays” have been used to correct minor alignment problems.
-Using clear liners to move teeth was created by a Stanford grad student who noticed his plastic retainer would move his teeth back into alignment should he forget to wear it for a few days.
+Invisible liners are a fairly recent offering in the world of orthodontics.
+Using clear aligners to move teeth was created by a Stanford grad student who noticed his plastic retainer would move his teeth back into alignment should he forget to wear it for a few days.
+It is the go-to treatment system for youth and those seeking straight teeth without a mouth of metal and those needing to eat a continuous diet unaffected by the restraints of brackets.

-Treatment with lingual braces is preferable to some patients who are self-conscious about wearing braces.
+Treatment with lingual braces is preferable to a very small amount of patients.
+Largely, who are self-conscious about wearing braces.
 Teenagers are uncomfortable with the traditional “metal mouth,” standing out for the wrong reasons and being teased because of unsightly metal braces.
 Adults worry about how metal braces that, in their mind, are for kids will look, and how they will be judged by others.

 Millions of people in the U.S. have braces, with fully one-fourth of those patients being adults.
 This is just one more reason invisible braces are in high demand.
 Lingual braces attach to the back of the teeth and use the same wires and brackets and move the teeth in the same way as traditional braces.